-- Employment income documentation: Digital nomads often have more than one employer.
-If this is the case for you, make sure to keep a record of your employment contract and income.
+- Employment income documentation.
+Digital nomads often have more than one employer.
+If this is the case for you, then make sure to keep a record of your employment contract and income.

-- Foreign Bank Account Report (FBAR): If you have a foreign bank account, this will be required for your tax documentation.
+- Foreign Bank Account Report (FBAR).
+If you have a foreign bank account, this will be necessary for your tax documentation.
 You might also need to submit a Statement of Specified Foreign Financial Assets Form 8938 to report foreign financial assets with interest more than the reporting threshold.

 2. Determine your employment status

-- Employee: If you’re working for a foreign employer, you won’t need to pay U.S. self-employment taxes.
+- Employee.
+If you’re working for a foreign employer, then you won’t need to pay U.S. self-employment taxes.
 The company should deduct your Social Security and Medicare automatically from your salary.

-- Self-employed: For self-employed nomads, you are required to pay the Self-Employed Contributions Act (SECA) tax consisting of Social Security and Medicare taxes.
+- Self-employed.
+For self-employed nomads, it is a requirement for you to pay the Self-Employed Contributions Act (SECA) tax consisting of Social Security and Medicare taxes.

 3. Identify your total income sources

 Under the Foreign Earned Income Exclusion (FEIE), you can be qualified for tax credits and deductions if your income amounts to $112,000 (this amount adjusts annually).
-This applies if your income is earned in a different state or country.
+However, this only applies if your income is earned in a different state or country.
 Other conditions to qualify for FEIE include:

 4. Check if you qualify for the FEIE

-Digital nomads can be eligible for the FEIE if they have a tax home in a foreign country.
+Digital nomads can also be eligible for the FEIE if they have a tax home in a foreign country.
 A tax home is a place where you do most of your work and live most of the time.
-Know that even if you pass the PPT and Bona Fide Residence Test, you may still not be entitled to the FEIE.
-If you are employed in a foreign country and expect to stay there indefinitely, you can state that country as your tax home.
+Know that even if you pass the PPT and Bona Fide Residence Test, you may still not be eligible for the FEIE.
+If employed in a foreign country and expect to stay there indefinitely, then you can state that country as your tax home.